-The popular effective cross-section method (ECSM) also implemented in Eurocode 5 (EN 1995-1-2) [2], which had been called reduced cross-section method (RCSM) in the past, considers (i) the reduction of a timber section by charring and (ii) the reduction of strength and stiffness by an additional so-called zero-strength layer

-(ZSL), d_0 .
-The idea of the method is that an effective cross-section (CS) with strength and stiffness properties as at normal temperature provides the same resistance as the heated, fire exposed section [3].
-For CLT, the definition of the ZSL implicitly given in Eurocode 5 (EC5) using Figure 1, may be difficult to apply as the timbers' grain direction vary in different layers.
+The popular effective cross-section method (ECSM) considers (i) the reduction of a timber section by charring and (ii) the reduction of strength and stiffness by an additional so-called zero-strength layer (ZSL), d_0 .
+The idea of the method is that an effective cross-section (CS) with strength and stiffness properties as at normal temperature provides the same resistance as the heated, fire exposed section (Schaffer et al. 1986).
 In the past, some CLT producers have optimized their products in a way that the ZSL of 7 mm intended for solid timber members was located solely in the transversal layers.
-Thus, the reduction by the ZSL had no effect on the verification.
-At the World Conference on Timber Engineering 2010, WCTE 2010, a first design model for fire exposed CLT was presented [4].
-This method (the 2010 method) aimed to use the terminology of Eurocode 5 (EC5) where the ZSL is traditionally defined (traditional ZSL), i.e. simply as the difference between the residual and the effective CS, see Figure 1.
-However, the 2010 method has some limitations and draw-backs, which are briefly presented and discussed in Section 3.
-The current CLT product portfolio was investigated for this study and a more flexible terminology, i.e. the definition of the ZSL, was considered to develop design models for CLT in bending with its exposed side in tension.
+Thus, the reduction by the ZSL has no effect on the verification.
+At the World Conference on Timber Engineering 2010, WCTE 2010, a first design model for fire exposed CLT was presented (Schmid et al., 2010).
+This method (the 2010 method) aimed to use the terminology of EC5 where the ZSL is traditionally defined (traditional ZSL), i.e. simply as the difference between the residual and the effective CS, see Eq.
+1. However, the 2010 method has some limitations and draw-backs, which are discussed in Section 3 of this paper.
+For this study, the current CLT product portfolio was investigated and a more flexible terminology, i.e. a new definition of the ZSL, was considered to develop design models for CLT in bending with its exposed side in tension relevant for floor elements.